jarun/nnn/README.md

 If nnn is invoked as root the default filter will also match hidden files.

+#### Navigate-as-you-type mode

-In the navigate-as-you-type mode directories are opened in filter mode, allowing instant navigation.
+In this mode directories are opened in filter mode, allowing continuous navigation.
 Works best with the arrow keys.

 #### File type abbreviations